nikitapashinsky/atom-yosemite-icon/README.md

 ## Install

 Download the [Atom.icns](https://raw.githubusercontent.com/pashinsky/atom-yosemite-icon/master/Atom.icns) file.
 Go to the Applications folder, right click the Atom, and select "Get info".
-Just drag the downloaded icon onto an old small icon in the top-left-corner.
+Just drag the downloaded icon onto an old small icon in the top-left corner.
 Then update icon in the Dock:

 ```
 killall Dock